AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * The [!DNL Create Canvas] renders images in Meta ads incorrectly. <!-- GS-4864 -->

-* Assets without campaigns can be successfully uploaded into [!DNL Content] but may not be visible to users. <!-- GS-4815 -->
+* Templates can be uploaded but not seen. <!-- GS-4815 -->

 * Discrepancy exists between MetaAds Canvas previews and exported views. <!-- GS-4492 4401 -->